Other GMO Uses

 “These two genetic traits [of GM cotton] have cleaned both the air I breathe and the water I drink and are preserving the soil that grows my beloved cotton.
 Cleaner air since the tractor can stay parked more often.
 Cleaner water since there is less herbicide on the surface to run off.
 Preserving the soil since tillage has been greatly reduced.
 A cleaner product since the insecticide is reduced or even eliminated in some years.”

-Corn is planted on about 80 million acres in the U.S., and according to USDA 89 percent of those acres are GM corn.
-Approximately 99 percent of the corn grown in the U.S. is field corn, with the remaining one percent being sweet corn.
+Corn is planted on about 80 million acres in the US and, according to the USDA, 89% of those acres are GM corn.
+Approximately 99% of the corn grown in the US is field corn, with the remaining 1% being sweet corn.
 What’s the difference between field and sweet corn?
 Whereas you’ll find sweet corn in your produce aisles and farmers markets, field corn is typically used for livestock feed, food ingredients, and to make a wide range of consumer products.

-Today, soy ranks second only to corn as the most widely planted field crop in the U.S., and approximately 94 percent of the soy planted in the U.S. is GM soy.
+Today, soy ranks second only to corn as the most widely planted field crop in the US, and approximately 94% of the soy planted in the US is GM soy.

 Henry Ford is a well-known innovator, so it's not surprising that he was interested in alternative materials for vehicles as early as the 1940s.
 Ford unveiled a "soybean car" in 1941 that had a plastic body made from soybeans (among other plant materials) and was 1,000 lbs. lighter than the average steel car.
 Today, Ford Motor Company is still utilizing soy as an alternative material, including soy foam for interior seating.

 Learn more about soybeans as a commodity crop.

 GMOs and Medicine